zzxwill/odps/intl.en-US/User Guide/Common commands/Other Operations.md

 **Currently, the system variables supported in MaxCompute are as follow:**

 ```
---Set commands supported by MaxCompute SQL and Mapreduce (new version):
+--Set commands supported by MaxCompute SQL and Mapreduce (new version)
-set odps. sql. allow. fullscan = false/true  --Set whether to allow a full table scan on a partitioned table.
+set odps.sql.allow.fullscan=false/true  --Set whether to allow a full table scan on a partitioned table.
 True means allow, and false means not allow.
-set odps. stage. mapper. mem =   --Set the memory size of each map worker.
+set odps.stage.mapper.mem=   --Set the memory size of each map worker.
 Unit is M and default value is 1024M.
-set odps. stage. reducer. mem =    -- --Set the memory size of each reduce worker.
-Unit is M and default value is 1024M.
+set odps.stage.reducer.mem= --Set the memory size for each reduce worker in the unit of M. The default value is 1,024M.
-set odps. stage. joiner. mem =   --Set the memory size of each join worker.
+set odps.stage.joiner.mem=   --Set the memory size of each join worker.
 Unit is M and default value is 1024M.
-set odps. stage. mem =
+set odps.stage.mem=
     --Set the memory size of all workers in MaxCompute specified job.
-The priority is lower than preceding three ‘set key’.
+The priority is lower than preceding three set key.
 Unit is M and no default value.
-set odps.sql.mapper.split.size=256
+set odps.stage.mapper.split.size=
     -- Modify the input data quantity of each map worker; that is the size of input file burst.
     -- Thus control the worker number of each map stage.
 Unit is M and the default value is 256M.
-set odps. stage. reducer. num =   --Modify the worker number of each reduce stage and no default value.
+set odps.stage.reducer.num= --Modify the worker number of each reduce stage and no default value.
-set odps. stage. joiner. num =  --Modify the worker number of each join stage and no default value.
+set odps.stage.joiner.num= --Modify the worker number of each join stage and no default value.
-set odps. stage. num =   --Modify the worker concurrency of all stages in MaxCompute specified job.
-The priority is lower than preceding three ‘set key’ and no default value.
+set odps.stage.num=   --Modify the worker concurrency of all stages in MaxCompute specified job.
+The priority is lower than preceding three set key and no default value.
-set odps. sql. type. system. odps2 = true/false;  --The default value is false.
+set odps.sql.type.system.odps2=true/false;  --The default value is false.
 You must set true when there are new data types such as TINYINT, SMALLINT, INT, FLOAT, VARCHAR, TIMESTAMP, and BINARY in SQL statement.
 ```

 ## Show Flags {#section_ft4_jff_vdb .section}